Raju Singh: Personal life

-Singh is married to Sherley Singh with two children Joshua Singh and Rachel Singh.
-Joshua, also a musician, was a ukulele player and drummer for the band Spud in the Box from 2013 to 2017 and Rachel is currently studying at the Berklee College of Music in Boston, Massachusetts, United States.
+Singh is married to Sherley Singh with two children.

 His father Charanjit Singh Panesar was a musician who often played as a guitarist with R D Burman and his dad S D Burman.
-In 1982, armed with Roland gear, Singh set out to update the entrancing drone and whirling scales of classical Indian music with his record Ten Ragas to a DIsco Beat.
+In 1982, armed with Roland gear, Singh set out to update the entrancing drone and whirling scales of classical Indian music with his record Ten Ragas to a Disco Beat.
 After nearly three decades of near-complete obscurity, the album resurfaced when Bombay Connection label impresario Edo Bouman snapped it up while travelling in India.
 After which he has been given the title 'the father of Acid House’ for the album.

-His mother Gursharan Kaur Panesar a housewife was a painter and an artist, with only one sibling, a younger sister, Jasleen Khanna.
+His mother Gursharan Kaur Panesar a housewife was a painter and an artist.

 Awards and nominations

 Singh and Aadesh Shrivastava received their first award together, The Gold Disc Award in the year 1988 for his album "golden star".

 2009, he was awarded Mirchi Music Award – Best background score for the movie ‘Raaz: The Mystery Continues’.
 He won The Indian Telly Awards for Best title music & background score for Sahib Biwi Ghulam & Amber Dhara in 2005 and 2008 respectively.

 Recently he has achieved the 2015 PTC Punjabi Film Awards for the best background score for the movie "Punjab 1984" and The 2016 Golden Petal Award for background score – fiction Ashoka.